When is the best time to buy a car?

 The weather can have other odd effects on the used car market.
 Purchasers don’t like to trudge around forecourts in the rain and cold, so a prolonged spell of bad weather can make dealers (and even private sellers) more anxious to do a deal.
 Ironically, the same is true of really good weather.
 Sunny summer weekends are usually spent at the beach or a barbeque rather than prodding around cars, and car dealer’s sites will usually be deserted.

 Once you have finally done a deal, it can also make sense to pick up a used car at the beginning of a month to save yourself paying for just a few days of road tax.
 The DVLA makes you pay for a full month even if you just want to use the car for a couple of days, and it’s not transferrable from the previous owner.

-It won’t make much of a difference on small cars which have a low (or zero) rate, but bigger-engined models can cost £550+ to tax for a year, so picking up a car at the beginning of the next month could save enough for an extra tank of fuel.
+It won’t make much of a difference on small cars which have a low (or zero) VED tax rate, but bigger-engined models are expensive to tax for a year, so picking up a car at the beginning of the next month could save enough for an extra tank of fuel.

 Looking to buy a new or used car?
 Make sure you understand the different types of car finance offered…